Social Work/Maatskaplike Werk through the years

 Abstract

-Present an abstract comprising 150-250 words immediately following the title, formatted in the same font and size as the article and keywords.
+Present an abstract comprising 150-200 words immediately following the title, formatted in the same font and size as the article and keywords.
 Abstracts should refrain from including footnotes, citations, or abbreviations, with acronyms initially spelled out and followed by the acronym in brackets.
 Initiate the abstract with an introductory sentence elucidating the title or indicating the rationale or problem statement of the research.
 Clearly articulate the aim, goal, or objectives of the research.
 Provide a succinct overview of the research methodology, design, and participants/respondents.
 Outline at least one key finding, conclusion, and recommendation/implication.
 Highlight the article's contribution to the theory and practice of local social work and its broader impact.

 Keywords

 Following the abstract, kindly furnish 4–6 keywords for indexing, ensuring that only proper nouns are capitalised.
 Use a semi-colon to separate keywords or phrases.
 The incorporation of keywords serves to augment the article's searchability, bolster indexing, and facilitate categorisation and classification, thereby enhancing overall accessibility and visibility.
 Meticulously selected keywords heighten the probability of discovery by fellow researchers, amplifying the potential for citations that significantly contribute to the academic impact of the article and foster collaborations and discussions within the scientific community.
+Authors are also encouraged to include relevant Sustainable Development Goals (SDGs) of the article in the keywords.

 Content